The Moderation Epidemic

 Stress – and the suppression of metabolism – pretty quickly interferes with digestion and can impede barrier function, allowing for more toxic substances to pass through into the main system, placing a strain on the liver.

-When the liver isn’t able to function optimally, bacterial and biochemical or hormonal issues, are more and more able to drive a systemic vicious circle of energy system interference, inflammation and fat accumulation.
+When the liver isn’t able to function optimally, bacterial and biochemical (or hormonal) issues, are more and more able to drive a systemic vicious circle of energy system interference, inflammation and fat accumulation.
+Fat tissue itself promotes estrogen production.

 Chronically high levels of the inflammatory anti-thyroid hormones can be dangerous regardless of issues relating to obesity.
 In fact, science is showing that continuously increased circulation of the stress substances can be more dangerous for a skinny person than for someone considered to be obese.